Log in

 This is the year of saying YES!

-For instance, these brave souls said YES to a cold water dip on the first of the month.
+These brave souls said YES to a cold water dip on the first of the month.
+Below, February and April

 "OF COURSE!"